What makes most Dayaks (non-Muslim ones) swoon in ecstasy?

 And the best-est way to cook it?

 Barbeque.
 No frills, in soy sauce and garlic marinade, later to be eaten with soy sauce and garlic with chilli and sugar.

 Sometimes I think this obssesion is probably why so many Dayaks are overweight and unhealthy.
-The alcohol helps too.
+The alcohol helps.
 Our ancestors can’t afford meat all the time, a luxury for festivals and large celebrations.
 Now everyone can buy meat all the time.
 So I’m guessing they’re making up for lost time.
-Instead of hunting for it and actually burning off some calories in the process, all they need is to drive up to the nearest market and pick at the preferred cut, displayed on boxes, sellers swatting flies away with their bare hands, usually dressed in white singlets and short pants.
+Instead of hunting and actually burning off some calories in the process, all they need is to drive up to the nearest market and pick at the preferred cut, displayed on boxes, sellers swatting flies away with their bare hands, usually dressed in white singlets and short pants.

 On normal days is fine.
 The occasional pork rice or kueh chap.

 Until Gawai or Christmas arrives.
 Then its an entire month worth of pork gorging all you can eat galore.
 Usually that leaves me abstaining from it for about a month at least.

 Gawai isn’t a month, just that some kampungs celebrate it later than others, giving people excuses for MCs, hangovers, outrageous behaviours and weight gain.
 “Gawai made me do this! *points at bulging waist”.